 PO2 is the partial pressure gradient for oxygen across the exchanger.
 When gas exchange relies on diffusion across a barrier, either Gdiff or PO2 must increase to match the increased oxygen demand inherent in a larger body size (a larger relative tissue volume), or oxygen supply will limit metabolic rate.
 Increases in Gdiff may be accomplished by either a decrease in diffuser thickness or increase in area.
 The PO2 from air to mitochondria can be no greater than atmospheric PO2 (approximately 21 kpa at sea level), so this sets an upper limit on the ability of large animals to utilize increases in PO2 to overcome a Gdiff that does not increase in proportion to oxygen consumption rate.

 The scaling of surface area, barrier thickness and PO2 for gas exchangers across species of animals varies with clade and developmental stage.
 In adult vertebrates, the scaling of the passive diffusing capacity of the lung scales hypometrically, but matches the scaling of metabolic rates (5).
-However, the scaling of respiratory morphology differs in endotherms and ectotherms (5), as barrier thickness is constant with size in ectotherms, but increasing with size in endotherms (so endotherms must scale surface area of the lung more steeply than endotherms in order to match the scaling of Gdiff to the scaling of metabolic rate.
+However, the scaling of respiratory morphology differs in endotherms and ectotherms (5), as barrier thickness is constant with size in ectotherms, but increasing with size in endotherms (so endotherms must scale surface area of the lung more steeply than ectotherms in order to match the scaling of Gdiff to the scaling of metabolic rate.
 Bird eggs, which rely on diffusion through pores for oxygen, have a different strategy.
 Larger bird eggs have relatively thicker shells (scaling with mass0.45), increasing barrier thickness with size, likely to mitigate a higher likelihood of mechanical damage (19).
 Pore area increases proportionally with shell thickness, so Gdiff per pore is relatively constant across egg size, and larger eggs have a higher density of pores (20).
 The scaling of the Gdiff of the shell overall matches the scaling of metabolic rate, with both scaling hypometrically (19, 20).
 Pycnogonids (sea spiders) show yet another pattern for the diffusing capacity of their respiratory structures (their legs).
 Unlike either bird eggs or vertebrate lung membranes, pycnogonid barrier thickness scaled isometrically (7).
 As for bird eggs, there is an increase in the area-specific diffusing capacity of the leg cuticle of pycnogonids, although the morphological basis remains unclear (7).
 However, unlike adult vertebrates or bird eggs, increases in diffusive conductance of the respiratory exchanger do not match increases in metabolic rates with size, requiring an increased PO2 across their diffusers which may limit the maximal size of this taxa (7).

 Advective steps in gas exchange can occur using either air or fluid media and represent a second broad strategy for delivering gases to tissues.
 The morphological capacity for a structure to transport a fluid by advection can be described from Poiseulle’s law,